Alaska Gov. Mike Dunleavy will pay $2,800 to settle three ethics complaints filed against him last year, but he does not admit wrongdoing.

 At the time, a legislative lawyer said that if a complaint were made to Alaska’s state personnel board, it could find that the governor violated state law.

 Tiemessen concluded most of the governor’s advertising campaign did not violate the law.
-Only in two cases — paper mailers referencing Sen. Mia Costello, R-Anchorage and then-Rep. Josh Revak, R-Anchorage — did the governor violate the law, Tiemessen found.
+Only in two cases — ads referencing Rep. Sara Rasmussen, R-Anchorage, and then-Rep. Josh Revak, R-Anchorage — did the governor violate the law, Tiemessen found.

-In both of those cases, Costello and Revak had already filed for re-election.
+In both of those cases, Rasmussen and Revak had already filed for re-election.
 (Revak was subsequently appointed to the Alaska Senate by Dunleavy.)

 Tiemessen also concluded that the governor is responsible for any violation, even if a member of his staff directed the mailers.

 Dunleavy and his attorney, Brewster Jamieson, dispute that the paper mailers violate the law and dispute that the governor is liable.